MobileChromeApps/mobile-chrome-apps/chrome-cordova/plugins/chrome.identity/README.md

     * string `account`: The account associated with the token.

 ```
-chrome.identity.getAccounts(function callback)
+chrome.identity.getProfileUserInfo(function callback)
 ```

 * function `callback` has one parameter:
-    * string `id`: In this implementation, this is the e-mail address associated with the account.
+    * string `email`: The e-mail address associated with the account.

 ## Preparing Your Application